Royal Forestry Society: Viking Bursary

 Location of project: Ireland, United Kingdom

 Location of residency: Ireland, United Kingdom

-Age restriction: At least 18 years of ageView website Save Need help writing this grant?
+Age restriction: At least 18 years of ageView website Save

 The Viking bursary has been established thanks to a generous bequest by Mrs Sheila Jorgensen, a former RFS Yorkshire Division member, who requested the RFS set up a bursary to be known as the Viking Bursary, for study and travel.
 This bursary is part of the RFS Future Foresters programme.

 The bursary will fund all costs directly associated with the project including travel, accommodation and equipment.
 Candidates are expected to submit travel budgets with their application.
 Co-funding with other sources of funds is acceptable.
 Travel insurance, health insurance, access permissions and travel documentation are the responsibility of the award recipient.
 Successful candidates must comply with RFS Health and Safety policy and that of their educational institution for any field-work being proposed or undertaken.

 In most years we will make one award or more than one award up to a total value of £2,000.
 In exceptional circumstances we may be able to make awards that total over £2,000, depending on the standard of applications received by the deadline.
 The maximum amount for an individual award is £2,000.
 The committee also reserves the right to make no awards in any particular year.